-The Raine Study investigators bring expertise from 14 Special Interest Groups (SIGs) which are aligned to life-course framework covering multidisciplinary expertise and multiple time points.
+The Raine Study investigators bring expertise from 14 Special Interest Groups (SIGs) which are aligned to a life-course framework covering multidisciplinary expertise and multiple time points.

-The SIGs are based around key datasets within five overarching areas: genetics, phenotype, behaviours, environment, and education and work.
+The SIGs are based around key datasets within four overarching pillars of health research: Physical Health, Mental Health, Lifestyle, and Genetics.

 There is also a cohort methods SIG to support the quality and efficiency of analyses.

 The role of the SIGs is to develop and enhance utilisation of data resources.
 The SIGs have leaders and members likely drawn from a number of the financial partners to encourage cross-institutional collaboration.

 The Bio Special Interest Group looks at body composition, including growth, size, adiposity, bone, muscle, 3D facial morphology, muscles, nutrients, infectious disease and dental health.
 It is led by Peter Eastwood, from the University of Western Australia and Leon Straker from Curtin University.

 The Cardiometabolic Special Interest Group research areas include the heart, vessels, liver, kidney, microbiomes and gastro-intestinal areas.
 It is led by Trevor Mori and Koya Ayonrinde.